vicio1975/boundaryLayer/README.md

 The values up to 1000 K were originally published in "Tables of Thermal Properties of Gases", NBS Circular 564,1955.
 The last five rows were calculated from a formula by B G Kyle "Chemical and Process Thermodynamics", Englewood Cliffs / Prentice Hall, 1984, and have <1% error.

-- 2006 ASHRAE Handbook—Refrigeration (SI) - Table 2 - Thermal Property Models for Water and Ice (?40 ? t ?
-150°C) - Choi and Okos (1986)
+- 2006 ASHRAE Handbook Refrigeration (SI) - Table 2 - Thermal Property Models for Water and Ice (t range: 40 < t < 150°C) - Choi and Okos (1986)